For the complete documentation index, see llms.txt.

 Key terms and definitions from the Understanding Campaigns course.
 Each term links to a full explanation.

-Showing 47 terms
+Showing 47 entries

 B

-3 terms
+3 entries

 C

-13 terms
+13 entries

 Campaign Canvassing

-Direct voter contact by campaign workers or volunteers to persuade, inform, or mobilize supporters.
+Direct [Voter](https://modeldiplomat.com/learn/glossary/voter) contact by campaign workers or volunteers to persuade, inform, or mobilize supporters.
 It involves door-to-door visits, phone calls, or personal interactions.

 Elections & Democracy